-Demonstrations are the messy seminars.
-Whether they are led by business owners showcasing unique and powerful products or artisans sharing techniques and methodologies, no one knows the ins and outs of a particular topic better than the person who pioneered it.
-Learn how to maximize the potential of a featured product, as well as tips and tricks to make your attraction better.
-Times and topics are subject to change.
+Demonstrations are the messy seminars and the technical seminars.
+Whether they are business owners with a chance to showcase unique and powerful products, artisans sharing techniques and methodologies with attendees, or technicians exploring animation or sound, no one knows the ins and outs of a particular topics better than the person who pioneered it.
+Learn how to maximize the potential of a featured product, or tips and tricks to make your attraction better in these well attended sessions.
+Times, topics and speakers are subject to change.

 Note: Registration to HAuNTcon is required to take these classes.

 If you have a suggestion for a seminar you would like to have offered at HAuNTcon 2016, then please share the topic with us at email@example.com If you have knowledge or expertise that you would like to share with HAuNTcon attendees and are interested in presenting it at a future HAuNTcon then submit a proposal HERE.

 CLASS TOPICS, SPEAKERS AND SCHEDULE ARE SUBJECT TO CHANGE

 All HAuNTcon Education is FREE with paid admission for that day!